Towards therapy in Leeds

 Young people

-Tallulah is a compassionate and experienced therapist and counsellor with over 30 years’ experience working with children, young people, and adults.
-Her work is grounded in a person-centred approach, tailoring support to the individual needs of each client and helping them gain insight, resolve difficulties, and build self-understanding.
+Tallulah is a compassionate and experienced therapist and counsellor with over 30 years’ experience supporting children, young people, and adults.
+Her work is grounded in a person-centred approach, tailoring support to the unique needs of each client and helping them gain insight, resolve difficulties, and build self-understanding.
+She specialises in working with children aged 4+, using a child-focused approach that incorporates play and creativity to support emotional expression in a safe and nurturing environment.
+Tallulah’s empathetic and collaborative style helps clients of all ages build confidence and work towards meaningful, lasting change.

 Meg Dunning